 Through course work, participation in seminars, and supervised research, the program in Economics at Brown trains students to conduct theoretical and empirical research at the highest level.
 The work in the program is demanding and the standards of performance are high.
 The department's reputation for providing superb training has enabled its graduates to compile an excellent placement record, including major research universities, prestigious liberal arts colleges, government and international agencies, and private industrial, consulting, and research firms.

 The atmosphere in the department is highly collegial, and interaction among faculty members and graduate students is easy and extensive.
-The department hosts five weekly seminars (Economic Theory, Macroeconomics, Applied Microeconomics, and Econometrics), as well as parallel lunches and breakfasts for graduate student work in progress.
+The department hosts four weekly seminars (Economic Theory, Macroeconomics, Applied Microeconomics, and Econometrics), as well as parallel lunches and breakfasts for graduate student work in progress.

-Additional resources: The department maintains close links with the Population Studies and Training Center, which provides support for students doing research in population economics and economic development, as well as with the Watson Institute for International and Public Affairs, which hosts an interdisciplinary Graduate Program in Development, the center for Spatial Structures in the Social Sciences, the Institute at Brown for Environment and Society, and the Rhode Island Innovative Policy Laboratory.
+Additional resources: The department maintains close links with the Population Studies and Training Center, which provides support for students doing research in population economics and economic development, the Watson Institute for International and Public Affairs, which hosts an interdisciplinary Graduate Program in Development, the center for Spatial Structures in the Social Sciences, the Institute at Brown for Environment and Society, and the Rhode Island Innovative Policy Laboratory.

 Ph.D.: Eight basic courses; core exams at the end of the first year in microeconomics, macroeconomics, and econometrics; seven advanced courses with grade of B or better; field exam; third-year research paper; seminar presentations; dissertation.